Project Activities | Itinerary | Price | TRIP REVIEWS | Trip Reports

 On our rest day, you are free to unwind at the campground or join in local activities like hiking, snorkeling, or exploring the local shops.
 If the weather permits, the leaders will host you on a memorable sunset cruise.
 Breakfast in camp, packed out lunch and dinner will be provided each day.
 Each volunteer makes their own box lunch which they enjoy at the project site.

-Day 7: Following breakfast, the trip ends, and we say farewell!
+Day 7: Following breakfast, the trip ends, and we say farewell until we meet again!
 You can choose to spend more time in the Virgin Islands, or plan to catch a flight home from St. Thomas with a departure time of noon or later.

-Note: Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including weather and terrain conditions.
-Project locations may vary with each volunteer trip according to the needs of park rangers at the time the trip takes place.
+Note: Although we do our very best to adhere to the schedule above, the itinerary is subject to change for numerous reasons beyond our control, including changes in the local project needs, weather, and terrain conditions.

 (Note: Your trip expense may be tax-deductible.
 Please see our Frequently Asked Questions page and consult your tax advisor for details.)